 The other two columns, showing the figures for STOC'91 and STOC'98, indicate that these two proceedings have a motivational profile that is at least as "intellectually oriented" as the one of STOC'83.
 Actually, STOC'91 shows a noticeable increase in the fraction of papers that have an implicit intellectual motivation (at the expense of those with a mixed motivation).
 Note that the figures of STOC'98, which are based on a random sample, are more "intellectually oriented" than those of STOC'91.
 (Since the margin is large enough to account for a sampling error, I concluded that STOC'98 was at least as "intellectually oriented" as STOC'91.)
-Indeed, it seems that STOC'91 and STOC'98 were more "intellectually oriented" than STOC'83, whereas the "decline" came after STOC'98.
+Indeed, it seems that STOC'91

-13This was not done for the other cases (or classes), since the numbers of papers of the other types seemed too small to serve as basis for statistics.
+17This was not done for the other cases (or classes), since the numbers of papers of the other types seemed too small to serve as basis for statistics.
 This concern applied also to the "mixed" class, especially since for this class one should ask which of the motivations is explicit.
 In fact, the "mixed" class is an aggregate of three sub-classes referring to the relative emphasis (placed by the text) on the two different types of motivation (i.e., intellectual versus instrumental).